 Please make plans to participate in the conference this year and to support the Florida Section as a sponsor.
 The Section sincerely appreciates your consideration of this request as sponsorship opportunities are still available!

 Students….We Need Your Participation!

 Your participation is critical at our Florida Section ACE, and the benefits are huge.
 You will have featured opportunities to present before industry professionals and show-off your skills, participate in young professional events, and network to build your external reputation.
 If you are not already an A&WMA member, please find information regarding student membership protocol on the Students page.

-University/college students are invited to submit abstracts on topics of environmental interest for presentation at a Student Poster Session to be held on October 23, 2018, during the Florida Air & Waste Management Association’s 54th Annual Conference and Exhibition.
-Abstracts must be received by midnight on October 17, 2018.
+University/college students are invited to submit abstracts on topics of environmental interest for presentation at a Student Poster Session to be held on October 29, 2019, during the Florida Air & Waste Management Association’s 55th Annual Conference and Exhibition.
+New deadline for Student Posters: Abstracts must be received by October 7, 2019

 For more information about the call for Student Posters or Student Poster Guidelines, click the buttons below.

 University students, can you solve… The Environmental Challenge